 It’s the ultimate statement, a lifestyle choice and a useful addition to high-end housing.
 A home with a lift really does stand out from the crowd, propelling a property into a highly desirable ‘must have’ category.
 It's not just people-moving lifts that have a role in domestic living.
 As the trend for townhouses continue, service lifts, also known as dumbwaiters, are having a resurgence in popularity.
 Here at Stannah, we are increasingly see luxury home developers add a lift as part of their high end specfication and an equal growth in domestic enquiries, from home owners looking to for both a luxury statement and to future proof their home.

 Properties come in all shapes and sizes - and so do domestic lifts.
-In a new dwelling, a lift can be part of your architect’s plans and can fit seamlessly as part of the whole project.
-In an existing home, you'll need to place the lift around your current layout.
+In a new dwelling, a lift can be part of an architect’s plans and can fit seamlessly as part of the whole project.
+In an existing home, there is a need to place the lift around the current house layout.